akiym/PPI-Future/README.md

 ## How good is Good Enough(TM)

-PPI seeks to be good enough to achieve all of the above tasks, or to provide a sufficiently good API on which to allow others to implement modules in these and related areas.
+PPI::Future seeks to be good enough to achieve all of the above tasks, or to provide a sufficiently good API on which to allow others to implement modules in these and related areas.

 However, there are going to be limits to this process.
-Because PPI cannot adapt to changing grammars, any code written using source filters should not be assumed to be parsable.
+Because PPI::Future cannot adapt to changing grammars, any code written using source filters should not be assumed to be parsable.